Files

 American National Standards Institute Escape Codes ansi

-Whilst novem was initially intended to let you create web visualisations from the command line, the advent of cool services such as wttr.in inspired us to try and creat an ascii art version as well.
+Whilst novem was initially intended to let you create web visualisations from the command line, the advent of cool services such as wttr.in inspired us to try and create an ascii art version as well.

 If you try to curl <url>